 When you first plant succulents, water them until the soil is damp.
 Then, allow the soil to dry out before watering again.
 There is a big difference between soil drying out and drying up.
 Allowing the soil to feel dry to the touch is good practice, but if it has shrunk from the sides and become hard, you’ve waited too long.
 Rehydrate soil that has dried up by soaking the pot in a sink or tray with an inch of water for a few hours until the soil rehydrates.

 Set succulents out in the sun for the best results.
 Again, keep in mind that all succulents do not come from the same family and some may require more or less sun than others.
 Plants that aren’t getting enough sun will get leggy (read: grow tall to reach for the sun).
 Plants that are getting too much sun will get scorched leaves.

 If you are a lucky enough to live somewhere that winters are mild and succulents’ thrive all year, then lucky you!
 You will likely have plenty of huge succulents around to enjoy.
 For the rest of us, there is an important distinction to learn about succulents in colder climates: hardy succulents need a cold period at some point in the year to thrive, and tender succulents will die if left in the cold.

-Hardy succulents like Sedum and Sempervivum are wonderful in cold-climate gardens, particularly in container.
+Hardy succulents like Sedum and Sempervivum are wonderful in cold-climate gardens, particularly in containers.
 In the fall, move the containers under cover (but not indoors) and leave them alone for the winter.
 I put mine under a bench or deck next to the house so that they don’t get snowed on, but a greenhouse or cold frame would also work well.
-Next spring pull the pots out and set them in the sun.
+Next spring, pull the pots out and set them in the sun.
 They will be back to their former glory in no time!

 Tidying Up Succulents (Pruning)